welcoming change: an autumn equinox ritual to reflect and recommit to our intentions

 Then, burn the card: Fire is a symbol of purification and of the energy needed to create transformation.

 At night (sunset is ideal, when night and day stand in the balance), go outside and burn your index card as an offering and an intention to remain open to change and transformation.
 Every year, I burn mine in the same copper urn.
 But you can burn it in any kind of a heatproof container or a terracotta saucer, like the one you would put under a potted plant.
-Put a layer of sand or dirt in the bottom to help absorb some of the heat.
+Put a layer of sand or dirt on the bottom to help absorb some of the heat.

 Pause when it is done burning and enjoy the stillness of the night and the time you took to connect with yourself and your aspirations.